“We are here to learn and to love. Nothing else really matters.” Dr Brian Weiss, Through Time Into Healing, page 167.

 These lines from The Rime of the Ancient Mariner have resonated with me since I heard the poem in 1966: Alone, alone, all, all alone / Alone on a wide wide sea! / And never a saint took pity on / My soul in agony.
 Like the mariner in the Samuel Taylor Coleridge poem, I feel compelled to tell you my story – for a range of reasons painful to relate.

-Here is a brief version of my previous life: It was about 1770 and I was a British naval officer aged in my late 20s.
+Here is a brief version of my previous life: It was about 1780 and I was a British naval officer aged in my early 30s.
 I was in love with a young woman.
 She was pretty, slim and blonde with blue eyes, and she loved me dearly.
 We planned to marry.
-I did not know at the time she was my soulmate.
 When I received my orders I knew I might not survive.
 Perhaps I had some intuition of what might happen.
 I lied to her in an attempt to help her accept my departure, and told her I did not love her.
 She was devastated.
 I was trying to be kind and instead I damned myself.
 Every day on that island, for all those many years I was alone and dying slowly, I regretted my cruelty and stupidity.
 I died alone, my body wasting away over many years.
-She was my soulmate and I hurt her, and I still regret what I did, even if done with the best of intentions.
+She was my love and I hurt her, and I still regret what I did, even if done with the best of intentions.
 Now I must live with my choices in this life, because I met her in this life, and she did to me what I did to her in a previous life.
 Such is karma: Something done in an earlier life that affects us in our current life.
 It still hurts.

 During a regression, the guide records what is said.
-I have listened to my recording at least a dozen times, and each time I discover more useful information.
+I have had three regressions in recent years and all have been powerfully informative.
+I have listened to the recordings of these sessions many times, and each time I discover more useful information.

 Prior to doing a regression the client gives the guide a list of questions for which they seek answers.
-After taking the client through scenes in their previous life, and after the client sees how they died, the guide asks the client’s subconscious for permission to speak with the client’s Higher Self.
+After taking the client through scenes in their previous life the guide asks the client’s subconscious for permission to speak with the client’s Higher Self.
 The Higher Self answers the questions.
-I received profound answers to my questions.
-The change in voice tone from the person experiencing a past life (me) to the Higher Self is very noticeable on the audio recording.
+I have always received profound answers to my questions.
+The change in voice tone from the person experiencing a past life (me) to the Higher Self is very noticeable on the audio recordings.
 The language also changes from “I” to the third person – in my case the Higher Self refers to me as “Stephen”.

 Dolores Cannon developed the form of regression process I am learning.
 It is known as the Quantum Healing Hypnosis Technique (QHHT).
 I am classified as an intern because I have completed QHHT level 1.
-I need to do 10 regressions and submit my notes to the organisation’s headquarters.
-After I have done level 2 I need to do another 25 regressions and submit my notes.
+I need to do 25 regressions and submit my notes to the organisation’s headquarters.
 All this work must be done for free.
-After I have completed the level 3 training I can start charging for regression sessions.
-This training will probably take me a couple of years.
+Afterwards I can start charging for regression sessions.
+I plan to do levels 2 and 3.
+My training will probably take me into 2023.

-In my case the initial interview took place about a week before the hypnosis, which gave me time to consider my list of questions.
 After the regression it was like coming out of a deep sleep and I felt very relaxed, if a little spaced out at first.
-I cried a lot while experiencing my past life, mostly because of my sense of regret.
 Clients are encouraged to listen to their audio recording several times.
-I find I make new discoveries every time I listen to my recording.
+I find I make new discoveries every time I listen to my recordings.

 I believe in reincarnation / past lives and the benefits of regression.
-For me the results have been profound, even though the discoveries were painful.
+For me the results have been profound.
 I have a much deeper sense of who I am and where I need to go.